Top 3 Most Spoken Bisaya languages:

 These are the 6 main Islands of Bisaya.
 The people who live here are called Bisaya or Visayans.

-Heavy migration to Mindanao of people from Cebu and Dumaguete etc in 1940's, spurred by government-sponsored resettlement programs is the reason why 90% of Mindanao people speak the Cebuano language.
-Cebuano is a part of the Visayan language family.
+Heavy migration to Mindanao of people from Cebu and Dumaguete etc in 1940’s, spurred by government-sponsored resettlement programs is the reason why 90% of Mindanao people speak the Cebuano language.
+Cebuano is a part of the Bisaya language family.
+Other Bisaya language in Mindanao is Hiligaynon.

 Because of migration over time, a large part of Mindanao is now largely populated by Bisaya people from Iloilo, Antique, Cebu, Dumaguete, Samar, Leyte, and Bohol.